jnes92/coursera-machine-learning/02-fastai-deeplearning-part1/2019-fast-ai.md

 ### Todo Lesson 1
 [x] run the notebook
-[x] test with resnet50 -> gpu memeroy - batch size decrease [ ] Create a model that can correctly classify images.
+[x] test with resnet50 -> gpu memeroy - batch size decrease [x] Create a model that can correctly classify images.
 Use lesson2-download.ipynb as a means of guidance.
 Remember, the more you practice the better you will get!

 [x] checkout cnn link http://cs231n.github.io/convolutional-networks/ [ ] spunk and tensorflow for security blogpost
 [ ] checkout the forum and get involved?
-[ ] Do export/hosting tutorial for cat breeds
+[ ] Do export/ hosting tutorial for cat breeds
-[ ] export/ host with own dataset
+[ ] Do export/ host with own dataset

 ### Reminder: